 “They didn’t even know where their daughters were.
 We told them the girls were safe, but it was better if they didn’t know their location.”
 That way, if either the parents or the girls were captured, they could not be forced to reveal where the others were hiding.

-Casey Was in Hiding, Too
+Casey Was Also in Hiding

 The Scheffers didn’t only save Jewish lives.
 In fact, their house was a haven for refugees during the war, including Casey himself.